systane/courses/Es6/README.md

         },1000);
     }

-The default behavior of `let` binds the current value of each iteration and the second `console.log` output will show 0 through 9.
-This behavior cannot be reproduced with `var` because the entire loop will be executed before of the second `console.log`, and each iteration `i` will be overwritten.
-With `var` our second `console.log` will always output 10.
+The default behavior of `let` binds the current value of each iteration and consequently, the second `console.log` output will show the numbers starting from 0 through 9.
+However, this behavior cannot be reproduced with `var` because the entire loop will be executed before of the second `console.log`, and each iteration `i` will be overwritten.
+Thus, our second `console.log` will always output 10.

 **const** works in the same way as `let` in terms of scope, the difference is that `const` cannot be updated because it's a constant.